meysubb/meysubb.github.io/_posts/2017-12-20-CFB_Bowl_Predictions.md

 1. Personal picks,
 2. Algorithm 1 - Random forest,
 3. Algorithm 2 - XGBoost,
-4. Algorithm 3 - Suppoert Vector Machines (SVM)
+4. Algorithm 3 - Support Vector Machines (SVM)

 Let's look at what each algorithm thinks is important.
 These were all the possible stats available for all 128 teams in NCAA-FBS (Division I).